weaverryan/sfContentFilterPlugin/README.markdown

 That's it!
 Now when you filter with the `default` input type, the words `symfony`, `sympal`, `drupal` and `sfContentFilterPlugin` will all be italicized:

-    echo filter_content('sfContentFilterPlugin is built in symfony and was inspired by sympal and drupal.');
+    echo filter_content('sfContentFilterPlugin is built in symfony and was inspired by sympal and drupal.', 'default');

     <i>sfContentFilterPlugin</i> is built in <i>symfony</i> and was inspired by <i>sympal</i> and <i>drupal</i>.